Mickey Maguire (Shameless): Character biography

 During Season 6, Mickey is in prison for his attempted murder of Sammi.
-He is visited by his son and Ian who falsely promises to wait for him.
+He is visited by his son and Ian, who falsely promises to wait for him.

 In Season 7, he breaks out of prison and comes back into Ian's life.
-Mickey persuades Ian to flee the country with and Ian agrees.
-However, Ian backs out and Mickey escapes into Mexico.
+Mickey persuades Ian to flee the country with him, and Ian agrees.
+However, Ian backs out, and Mickey escapes to Mexico.
+During Mickey's absence in the eighth season, Sveltana and Yevgeny exit the show — and Mickey's life — after her rough breakup with Kevin and Veronica Fisher, with whom she had a polyamorous relationship.

-During Season 9, after Ian is sent to two years in prison, he finds that Mickey is his new cellmate.
-Mickey explains to the latter that he worked as informant for the feds in exchange for picking where he gets locked up.
+During Season 9, Ian is sent to two years in prison, and he finds that Mickey is his new cellmate.
+Mickey explains to Ian that he worked as informant for the feds in exchange for picking where he gets locked up.
 The reunited lovers resume their relationship.

 Season 10 opens with both Mickey and Ian still in jail.
-Having been together for nearly a year and spending all their time together both men are beginning to get on each other's nerves.
-Things aren't much better, when Ian is given parole but Mickey will remain in prison.
-Despite that, Mickey comes to terms with it stops Ian from sabotaging his parole hearing and smuggles in a phone so that Ian can talk to his new nephew,Fred.
-This shows love they feel for each other is stronger as both try to perform grand gestures toward each other to prove their devotion to one another.
+Having been together for nearly a year and spending all their time together, both men are beginning to get on each other's nerves.
+Things aren't much better when Ian is given parole, but Mickey will remain in prison.
+Despite that, Mickey comes to terms with it, and he stops Ian from sabotaging his parole hearing and smuggles in a phone so that Ian can talk to his new nephew, Fred.
+This shows that the love they feel for each other is stronger as both try to perform grand gestures toward each other to prove their devotion to one another.
 Mickey later attempts to escape prison but is caught by the guards.
-However the warden informed him that he was scheduled for early release day anyway because of his cooperation.
-Unfortunately, Mickey becomes paranoid to hear the gang he snitched on will likely come for him.
+However, the warden informed him that he was scheduled for early release day anyway because of his cooperation.
+Unfortunately, Mickey becomes paranoid that the gang he snitched on will likely come for him.
 This paranoia causes Mickey to initially mistake his parole officer and some of the new occupants of the Gallagher house for the gang.
-Despite that he is reunited with Ian and moves into the Gallagher house.
-Mickey and Ian reach a rough patch when Ian's corrupt parole officer becomes Mickey's, and is soon dead with both thinking the other did it but it turns out they were innocent.
-The two subsequently break up after Ian's cold feet about getting married and Mickey begins dating someone new, Byron.
-Ian later admits that he has insecurities about how Mickey could love and want to be with him with all of Ian's issues when Mickey could potentially find someone better.
+Despite that, he is reunited with Ian and moves into the Gallagher house.

-In "Now Leaving Illinois," things between Ian and Mickey are strained with Mickey having a new boyfriend, Byron.
+Mickey and Ian reach a rough patch when Ian's corrupt parole officer becomes Mickey's and dies shortly after.
+Both Mickey and Ian think the other did it, but it turns out they weren't the only ones with a grudge against her.
+The two subsequently break up after Ian's cold feet about getting married, and Mickey begins dating someone new, Byron.
+Ian later admits that he has insecurities about the effects his mental health can have on their relationship and how he believes Mickey deserves better instead of settling down with him.
 However, after Ian overhears Byron bad-mouthing all of the qualities about Mickey that Ian loves, Ian beats him up.
-Ian proposes to Mickey on the spot who interrupts his speech and they get engaged.
+Ian proposes to Mickey on the spot who interrupts his speech, and they get engaged.